 No two vehicles handle winter driving in the same way.
 That's why it's best to get a little practice-time in before terrible weather starts to hit.
 Avoid main roads so you can take your time navigating snow, ice, and your car's specialized settings and features.

 In all honesty, you need two emergency kits: one for you and one for your car.
 The one for you should have equipment like flashlights, bandages, blankets, food, water, and a phone charger, while the one for your car should include jumper cables and other troubleshooting gear.

-Tires, windshield wipers, fluids, lights--everything needs to be given a quick but regular check before you start on a long winter's drive.
+Tires, windshield wipers, fluids, lights, belt & hose--everything needs to be given a quick but regular check before you start on a long winter's drive.